Supporting religious pluralism and respect for freedom of religion or belief across South Asia (SAC)

 Ethics Eye, a platform managed by Verité Media, undertook the following activities to advance media accountability and boost media literacy pertaining to reporting on minorities.
 The Ethics Eye team identified three target groups for its intervention: media organizations, advocacy-based groups, and the wider public.
-Some decision-makers including members of the Sri Lankan parliament and journalists engaged with Ethics Eye’s intervention.
-After the training, it was reported that participants had a better understanding of what constituted ethical reporting on minorities.
+Some decision-makers, including members of the Sri Lankan parliament and journalists, engaged with Ethics Eye’s intervention.
+After the training, it was reported that participants better understood what constituted ethical reporting on minorities.
 Download the output >

 - Aman: ‘Upholding the Rights of the Minority Waste-Picker Community During Covid-19’ (2020)

 Activities included forming a Task Force, conducting a baseline survey to expose the challenges during lockdown by mapping the area concerned with ragpickers, and to sensitize administration rag picker community, connecting local stakeholders and duty bearers with waste picker communities, creating a help desk at the local health care system to ensure training of community members towards creating a safe and healthier environment, advocacy on daily wage workers’ rights and discrimination in accessing government services, and workshops for creating awareness on discrimination and biased practices and basic human aids.
 Download the output >

 - Organization for Community Development: ‘Survey Research on Structural Discrimination and Social and Economic Exclusion of the Christian Minority ‘Mukkuvar’ Indigenous Community, For Advocacy and Resilience Building’ (2020)